MicrosoftDocs/edge-developer/microsoft-edge/dev-guide.md

 # Microsoft Edge Developer Guide

 > [!TIP]
 > We've partnered with other browsers and the web community in adopting [MDN Web Docs](https://developer.mozilla.org/) as the definitive place for useful, unbiased, browser-agnostic documentation for current and emerging standards-based web technologies.
-View the Browser compatibility tables for EdgeHTML API support details or check out Microsft Edge's [Platform status](https://developer.microsoft.com/microsoft-edge/platform/status/?q=edge%3AShipped%20edge%3APrefixed%20edge%3A'Preview%20Release) for the latest features supported in Microsoft Edge.
+You can find details about EdgeHTML API support directly in each page of the [MDN web reference library](https://developer.mozilla.org/docs/Web).
+Visit Microsoft Edge's [Platform status](https://developer.microsoft.com/microsoft-edge/platform/status/?q=edge%3AShipped%20edge%3APrefixed%20edge%3A'Preview%20Release) for the latest features supported in Microsoft Edge.

 ## What's new in EdgeHTML 16